ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 rabbitWeight = new interval[0.4, 2] kg
 ```

-Which means, assuming that a rabbit forms a perfect cylinder, that we can calculate the rabbit mass density:
+Which means, assuming that a rabbit forms a perfect cylinder, that we can calculate the rabbit's mass density:
 ```
 rabbitVolume = pi (rabbitWidth / 2)^2 * rabbitHeight
 rabbitDensity = rabbitWeight / rabbitVolume